JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 21. [CSZ CMS](https://www.cszcms.com)	Responsive " basis of Codeigniter3 and design the structure of Bootstrap3" Slick site.
 Updates super easy.
 31. [CMSimple](https://www.cmsimple.org)	German.
 Its so small I'm curious how it works.
 4MB #inmotion
 32. [Expression Engine](https://expressionengine.com/features)	Publish from phone. full featured forum.
 Multisite.
 Channels for simple creation of forms to store data for each different area of your site.
 Parallax.
 23MB #Inmotion
+20. [ProcessWire](https://processwire.com)	"A joy to use at any scale"  Really advanced simple ways of collecting the content from your blog.
+So reliable it requires no maintenance.
+WYSIWYG.
+Also it saves time with its ease.
+"Compared to Grav, Processwire has a much more intuitive UI and features while still very easy to develop for."
+29MB #inmotion
  - -------- Portals ------------------------------------------
 10. [b2Evolution](https://b2evolution.net) 	Mature "The most integrated CMS ever.  homepage to a blog, a photo gallery or a newsletter... forums, members directory and private messaging" 	72MB #inmotion
 19. [Tiki](https://info.tiki.org/)  "Web Application Platform with the most built-in features"  Wiki Blog Forum WYSIWYG Galleries User Logins surveys quizzes polls.
 Easy Forms for users to fill out.
 Bug Tracker for example.
 Payments.
 164MB #inmotion